John O’Neill

 Majors: International & Area Studies and Political Science

-Best Adjective to Describe You: Determined
+Best Adjective to Describe You: Easygoing

 In 20 words or less, what is the best thing about being part of this department?